voussoir/else/Dodgy/README.md

 Enemies move faster as the game goes on

-Randomzied walls in the middle of the arena
+Randomized walls in the middle of the arena

 Arena walls may be boobytrapped.
 Running alongside a wall may result in death/stun to disincentivize this tactic